yurigo79/gutenberg/packages/dataviews/README.md

 #### `fields`: `Object[]`

-The fields describe the visible items for each record in the dataset.
+The fields describe the visible items for each record in the dataset and how they behave (how to sort them, display them, etc.).
+See "Fields API" as a reference for every property.

 Example: